 Authentication: Admins can navigate between Single Sign-on enabled accounts without having to re-authenticate every time.
 It also works for two-factor authentication and trusted device features.

 Where is the feature setup?
 Go to Settings > Security > Trusted Accounts

 How does it work?

-If you would like to add a trusted account, click on the green + Add Account button.
+If you want to add a trusted account, click the green + Add Account button.
 In the field, enter the trust ID of the account that your account will trust.

 Ziflow will let you know if the account has been successfully added and you will see it on the list.

 Adding trusted accounts will result in contact list synchronization.